How To Run For Office Details

 Designation of Candidate's Title (optional):

 You may choose up to four words for use on the ballot to describe your principal profession, vocation or occupation.
 Strict rules apply!
-Certain types of language are prohibited from these documents, as described in San Diego Municipal Code Sections 27.0602-27.0605 and 27.0621 (PDF).
-Also, there are guidelines for counting words--it's not as simple as it sounds!
+Certain types of language are prohibited from these documents, as described in San Diego Municipal Code Sections 27.0602-27.0605 and 27.0621 (PDF) and the City Clerk Administrative Guidelines (PDF).
+Also, there are standards for counting words--it's not as simple as it sounds!